ieb/dbus-modbus-client/README.md

 In settings using dbus-spy set /Settings/DynamicGeneration/energyDifference to the desired difference between import and export. the SDM230 will then monitor the difference and set /Settings/DynamicGeneration/derateGeneration to 1 if the difference falls below the desired value.
 This should cause all generators to not export energy to the grid.
 When above, generators should stay withing the g100 setting dependent on installation.
 Generators should still meet any demand on the local supply.

+^^^^ doesnt work well for my Growatt which appears to simply set the power outout to the export limit and not charge batteries when derated.
+This may be a interaction between the inverter also sensing the grid power comming in which eventually confuses the growatt.
+So assuming that is the case, it will be better to look at if power is needed on the home AC and directly control the growatt output using events from the vebus service and grid meter service.

 # Discoveries

 There is an assumption by Victron that a PV String charges a battery, which is wrong where the